SabreBirdOne/BlasterBrowser/docs/database_schema.md

 **Entities**

-The database records blaster designers data.
+The database records data about people involved in the Hobby.
-- Each designer is uniquely identified by a name.
-A designer can be an individual or a group. designer names are unique in the database.
+- Each person is uniquely identified by a name.
+A "person" here can be an individual, a group or a company.
+Names are unique in the database.
-- Each designer has a link, and a description
+- Each person has a description

 The database collects blaster data, the main concern.
 - Every blaster is identified by a unique ID in the database.